Maelstrom8/Malignance/README.md

 The only preset I honestly liked for DD:DA was Rudy, but it's for ENBSeries v0.300.
 The newest version of ENBSeries is v0.476 which I included with the list.

 I have included Rudy's ENB but it lacks some features that v0.476 has.
-I'm not experienced in the matter so it may be not work.
-I wanted to make my own, but i haven't done so yet because I generally care about gameplay over graphics, and I haven't gotten to it yet.
-Feel free to make your own if you want in the meantime.
+I planned to make my own, but I haven't gotten around to doing so as I'm not very experienced in the matter plus I generally care more about gameplay over graphics.
+You are encouraged to make your own.

 ### Launching Ascalon